 As a result, the motherland created a Sovereign Council or revived a Council that had managed New France until 1647.
 The Sovereign Council consisted mainly of a Governor General, an Intendant, and the Bishop of Quebec, except that the Intendant was the ruler, but “lacked any power over the military.”[iv]

 The intendant was bound to no authorities, statutes or regulations.
 He was appointed by, removable by, and responsible to the king alone.

-I have read that the SOVEREIGN COUNCIL was formed In 1675, but I have also read, elsewhere, that the SOVEREIGN COUNCIL was formed in 1663.
+I have read that the SOVEREIGN COUNCIL was formed in 1675, but I have also read, elsewhere, that the SOVEREIGN COUNCIL was formed in 1663.
 This discrepancy may stem from the fact that New France’s second Intendant, Jean Talon, Comte d’Orsainville (1626 – 1694), was sent to New France in 1663, which does not mean that a Sovereign Council had already been appointed.
-The Sovereign Council was also comprised of other members listed in Wikipedia.
+The Sovereign Council was also comprised of other members listed on Wikipedia.
 Please click on Sovereign Council for a more detailed list.[v]
 The Sovereign Council endured until April 28, 1760, the very day the Battle of Sainte-Foy was fought.
 However, according to Wikipedia,

 [a]s early as June 16, 1703, the King of France refers to the council as the Conseil Supérieur instead of the former Conseil Souverain.

 Let us look again at MERCANTILISM, or the lack thereof, in New France.